miguelriemoliveira/RustBot/README.md

 # RustBot
 Software tools for the project Sistemas Embarcados de Vistoria (SEV).
-We refer to the hardware platform as RustBot because the cameras look kind of rusty (sorry for the lack of creativity).
+We refer to the hardware platform as RustBot because the AVT Mako cameras look kind of rusty (sorry for the lack of creativity).

 ## Table of Contents